-OUTCOME / BENEFITS Assessing the patient's condition in three dimensions and planning the surgery in advance meant that both the removal of the tooth from the nasal cavity and the cleft palate procedure were conducted with greater speed and accuracy.
-The surgery was considered successful and carried out without complication.

-This young lady had been kicked by a horse, which resulted in several severe fractures within the right orbit, zygoma and maxilla.
-A first emergency surgery was performed by the maxillo-facial surgeon, who then asked 3D LifePrints for assistance ahead of the second surgery.
+OUTCOME / BENEFITS Pre-operative assessment of the patient's condition and planning in three dimensions enabled the surgical removal of the tooth from the nasal cavity, and the cleft palate procedure to be completed with greater speed and accuracy The surgery was considered successful and carried out without complication.
+This young female patient had been kicked by a horse, which resulted in several severe fractures within the right orbit, zygoma and maxilla.
+First, an emergency surgery was performed by the maxillofacial surgeon, who then asked Insight Surgery for assistance ahead of the second surgery.
 As the second surgery had to be performed before the bone had any chance to heal (less than a week after the request was made), it wasn't possible to 3D print titanium parts for this patient.
-For this reason, it was decided that 3D LifePrints would perform the virtual simulation of the surgery, and provide a multi colored 3D printed model.
-Description 3D LifePrints first created a virtual model of the patient's skull by segmenting the CT scan of the patient.
+For this reason, it was decided that Insight Surgery would perform the virtual simulation of the surgery, and provide a multicoloured 3D printed model.
+DESCRIPTION Insight Surgery first created a virtual model of the patient's skull by segmenting the CT scan of the patient.
 Particular attention was taken to segment all the scattered pieces of bone separately.
-Then, using the mirror of the controlateral side which had been kept intact during the trauma, the biomedical engineer repositioned the pieces together on the software, to reconstruct the right side as well as possible.
-After a review of the virtual planning with the surgeon, it was decided that a multi colored 3D printed model would be provided, to enable the surgeon to bend a standard orbital mesh, prior to the surgery.
-Additionally, the 3D printed model would be used as a reference during the surgery, to help the surgeon with the 3D LIFEPRINTS CASE STUDY
+Then, using the mirror of the contralateral side which had been kept intact during the trauma, the biomedical engineer repositioned the pieces together on the software, to reconstruct the right side as well as possible.
+After a review of the virtual planning with the surgeon, it was decided that a multicoloured 3D printed model would be provided, to enable the surgeon to bend a standard orbital mesh, prior to the surgery.
+Additionally, the 3D printed model would be used as a reference during the surgery, to help the surgeon with the INSIGHT SURGERY CASE STUDY

-CRANIO MAXILLOFACIAL PRE-SURGICAL PLANNING, VIRTUAL SIMULATION SPECIALITY: CRANIO-MAXILLOFACIALPROCEDURE: ORBITAL FLOOR AND ZYGOMA RECONSTRUCTIONDEVICE: 3D PRINTED ANATOMICAL MODEL OF THE VIRTUAL SIMULATION
+CRANIO-MAXILLOFACIAL PRE-SURGICAL PLANNING, VIRTUAL SIMULATION SPECIALITY: CRANIO-MAXILLOFACIAL PROCEDURE: ORBITAL FLOOR AND ZYGOMA RECONSTRUCTION DEVICE: 3D PRINTED ANATOMICAL MODEL OF THE VIRTUAL SIMULATION